-- 13.8 The above paragraph also applies when the municipality in terms of Section 78(2) of the Municipal Systems Act explores the provision of a municipal service through an external mechanism to be appointed in terms of a public-private partnership agreement. - 13.9 A feasibility study must: - 13.9.1 Identify and define the activity which the municipality proposes to outsource to a private party. - 13.9.2 Assess the needs of the municipality in respect of such activity, including: - 13.9.2.1 The various options available to the municipality to satisfy those needs. - 13.9.2.2 The advantages and disadvantages of each option. - 13.9.3 Access the projected impact of the proposed outsourcing of the activity to a private party on the staff, assets, liabilities and revenue of the municipality under the sole or shared control of the municipality which must include an assessment of: - 13.9.3.1 The number of officials of the municipality that would become redundant as a result of the outsourcing of the activity. - 13.9.3.2 The cost of the municipality of any staff retrenchments or the retention of redundant staff. - 13.9.3.3 Any assets of the municipality proposed to be placed under the control of the private party. - 13.9.3.4 Any assets of the municipality that would become obsolete as a result of the outsourcing of the activity. - 13.9.3.5 Any liabilities of the municipality proposed to be ceded to the private party. - 13.9.3.6 Any debt of the municipality attributed to the activity to be outsourced which the municipality would retain. - 13.9.3.7 Any revenue to be foregone by the municipality as a result of the outsourcing of the activity. - 13.9.4 Recommend an appropriate plan for the procurement of the proposed public-private partnership agreement, if outsourcing of the activity is the preferred option. - 13.10 An assessment in terms of paragraph 13.9.2 must show comparative projections of: - 13.10.1 The full costs to the municipality for the activity if that activity is not outsourced through a public-private partnership agreement.
+- 23.13.9.3.1 The number of officials of the municipality that would become redundant as a result of the outsourcing of the activity. - 23.13.9.3.2 The cost of the municipality of any staff retrenchments or the retention of redundant staff. - 23.13.9.3.3 Any assets of the municipality proposed to be placed under the control of the private party. - 23.13.9.3.4 Any assets of the municipality that would become obsolete as a result of the outsourcing of the activity. - 23.13.9.3.5 Any liabilities of the municipality proposed to be ceded to the private party. - 23.13.9.3.6 Any debt of the municipality attributed to the activity to be outsourced which the municipality would retain. - 23.13.9.3.7 Any revenue to be foregone by the municipality as a result of the outsourcing of the activity. - 23.13.9.4 Recommend an appropriate plan for the procurement of the proposed public-private partnership agreement, if outsourcing of the activity is the preferred option. - 23.13.10 An assessment in terms of paragraph 23.13.9.2 must show comparative projections of: - 23.13.10.1.1 The full costs to the municipality for the activity if that activity is not outsourced through a public-private partnership agreement. - 23.13.10.1.2 The full costs to the municipality for the activity if that activity is outsourced through a public-private partnership. - 23.13.11 Paragraphs 23.13.9 and 23.13.10 need not be complied with if the activity which the municipality proposed to outsource is a municipal service in respect of which an assessment in terms of Section 78(3)(b) and a feasibility study in terms of Section 78(4) of the Municipal Systems Act have already been carried out, provided that: - 23.13.11.1 Such assessment and feasibility study cover the matters referred to in paragraphs 23.13.9 and 23.13.10.

-- 13.10.2 The full costs to the municipality for the activity if that activity is outsourced through a public-private partnership. - 13.11 Paragraphs 13.9 and 13.10 need not be complied with if the activity which the municipality proposed to outsource is a municipal service in respect of which an assessment in terms of Section 78(3)(b) and a feasibility study in terms of Section 78(4) of the Municipal Systems Act have already been carried out, provided that: - 13.11.1 Such assessment and feasibility study cover the matters referred to in paragraphs 13.9 and 13.10. - 13.11.2 The documents reflecting the results of such assessment and feasibility study are included in the documents submitted to the Council.
+23.13.11.2 The documents reflecting the results of such assessment and feasibility study are included in the documents submitted to the Council.

-14. COMPILATION OF SPECIFICATIONS / TERMS OF REFERENCE
+23.14 COMPILATION OF SPECIFICATIONS / TERMS OF REFERENCE

-- 14.1 The bid specification committee shall ensure specifications/terms of reference are drafted in an unbiased manner to allow all potential providers to offer their goods and services. - 14.2 The specification/terms of reference shall indicate each specific goal for which points may be awarded in terms of the Preferential Procurement Policy Framework Act. - 14.3 All specifications/terms of reference shall be approved by the Accounting Officer /or his delegate prior to publication of the invitation of bids. - 14.4 Specifications must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organisation, or an authority accredited or recognised by the South African National Accreditation System with which the equipment or material or workmanship should comply. - 14.5 Specifications where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design. - 14.6 Specifications may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labelling of conformity certification. - 14.7 Specifications may not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the words "equivalent".
+- 23.14.1 The bid specification committee shall ensure specifications/terms of reference are drafted in an unbiased manner to allow all potential providers to offer their goods and services. - 23.14.2 The specification/terms of reference shall indicate each specific goal for which points may be awarded in terms of the Preferential Procurement Policy Framework Act. - 23.14.3 All specifications/terms of reference shall be approved by the Accounting Officer /or his delegate prior to publication of the invitation of bids. - 23.14.4 Specifications must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organisation, or an authority accredited or recognised by the South African National Accreditation System with which the equipment or material or workmanship should comply. - 23.14.5 Specifications where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design. - 23.14.6 Specifications may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labelling of conformity certification. - 23.14.7 Specifications may not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the words "equivalent".